'Bonanza's Cartwright Family: Who Were The Men Of Ponderosa?

 Members of the cast of the TV western series 'Bonanza', circa 1965.
 (Photo by Silver Screen Collection/Getty Images)

-The Cartwright Family on Bonanza brought us several seasons of entertainment, but each one was gradually taken away from us, even though they leave us with memories that we can glean from long after they are gone.
+Over the years, each member of the Cartwright family has been gradually taken away from us, even though they leave us with memories that we can glean from long after they are gone.

 Bonanza was a weekly television episode of a ranch owner and his three sons that entertained us with all their adventures they found themselves in.
 The ranch owner, Lorne Greene as Ben Cartwright, had three sons all by different mothers.
-Through flashbacks in specific episodes, we learn about them: the mother of Adam, the oldest (played by Pernell Roberts) was of English ancestry; the mother of Hoss (played by Dan Blocker) was of Swedish ancestry; and the mother of the youngest, “Little” Joe (played by Michael Landon) was of French Creole ancestry.
-They all lived on the “Ponderosa” which was the name of the 1,000 square mile ranch.
+Through flashbacks in specific episodes, we learn about them: the mother of Adam, the oldest, was of English ancestry; the mother of Hoss, was of Swedish ancestry; and the mother of the youngest, “Little” Joe, was of French Creole ancestry.
+They all lived on the Ponderosa, a 1,000 square mile ranch.
 Bonanza became a favorite in the 1960s and, in many of the episodes, would touch on social issues but was a mixture of love, laughter, conflict and tears.

-Little Brother as Hoss so lovingly referred to him as on the show, Joe Cartwright was the youngest of the three Cartwright boys.
+The "Little" brother, as Hoss so lovingly referred to him as on the show, Joe Cartwright was the youngest of the three Cartwright boys.
 Michael Landon, who played him, was actually born as Eugene Maurice Orowitz in 1936, but later changed his name by looking in the phone book.
-Like Lorne Greene, he also had a Jewish father, which attributed to his being bullied as a young child.
-Despite having a traumatic childhood, he became quite popular after being cast on Bonanza, and then Little House on the Prairie followed by Highway to Heaven.
-He was married three times and had nine children with two of them being adopted.
-At the age of 54, he was the second one of the “Cartwrights” to pass away in 1991 after a battle with pancreatic cancer.
+Like Lorne Greene, he also had a Jewish father, and he was bullied as a young child.
+Despite having a traumatic childhood, he became quite popular after being cast on Bonanza; he went on star in two other successful shows, Little House on the Prairie (1974-83) and Highway to Heaven (1984-89).
+He was married three times and had nine children two of whom were adopted.
+At the age of 54, he was the second one of the Cartwrights to pass away in 1991 after a battle with pancreatic cancer.

 Like it?
 Share with your friends!